 After successfully completing Microsoft Office 365 migration, you thought the hard part was over.
-Yet now employees are still submitting projects in the old format, or using outdated email to exchange information instead of the collaboration channels you painstakingly set up in Microsoft Teams.
-What went wrong?
-It could be that you skimped on employee training to properly use Office 365.
-If you notice any of these three warning signs in your office, odds are your team needs additional training:
+The problem is now employees are still submitting projects in the old format, or using outdated email to exchange information instead of the collaboration channels you painstakingly set up in Microsoft Teams.

 Combining the forces of Microsoft Office 365 SharePoint Online and OneDrive for Business can give your company a powerful communication and information exchange system.
 You can easily share and store files, comply with security requirements, and give your enterprise the tools it needs for enhanced business processes.
 Migrating to Office 365 with SharePoint and OneDrive can yield several important benefits, including the following top five.

 Teams is Microsoft’s answer to group chat, based off the preexisting 365 environment, and is designed to replace Skype for Business.
 With an Office 365 Business Premium, Business Essentials, OR Enterprise (E1, E3, or E5) subscription, your organization can enable Groups and Teams.

 If you feel like you are dragging a reluctant team along into Office 365 you are not alone.
 Or maybe they aren’t reluctant, just indifferent.
 Even if your users aren’t saying it, here’s what they are thinking: